-Brand Tasmania is at its most effective when Partners work with the Brand Tasmania Council to champion the State’s place-of-origin brand.
+Brand Tasmania is at its most effective when Partners work collaboratively with us to champion the State’s place-of-origin brand.
 The monthly publication Partner Connections serves to link Brand Tasmania with its Partners and Partners with each other.
 This newsletter introduces new Partners and emerging sectors, as well as profiling existing Partners who have achieved success.
 Where appropriate, we encourage Partners to consider other Tasmanian-based businesses when buying goods or services.
 View a listing of Partners by sector.

 Legislation to transform Brand Tasmania into a new, independent, Statutory Authority, is now before State Parliament.

 And, our Brand Tasmania Partners, are amongst those who stand to benefit the most.